taofeekadisa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 11-There are 10 types of people in the world -- Those who understand binary, and those who don't Write a script that converts a number from base 2 to base 10.
 Task 12-Combination Create a script that prints all possible combinations of two letters, except oo.
 Task 13-Floats Write a script that prints a number with two decimal places, followed by a new line.
+Task 14- Decimal to Hexadecimal Write a script that converts a number from base 10 to base 16.
+Task 15-Everyone is a proponent of strong encryption Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+Task 16-The eggs of the brood need to be an odd number Write a script that prints every other line from the input, starting with the first line.
+Task 17-I'm an instant star.
+Just add water and stir.
+Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.